Kite Connect Static IP: Fix Your Zerodha Bot on Heroku or Railway

 print(profile)

-If you're making direct HTTP calls alongside the Kite SDK:
+If you're making direct HTTP calls alongside the SDK, pass proxies explicitly:

 import os